jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-08-checkpoint.md

 #### Section IV.
 "Of Algebraic Equations, and the Resolution of Them."
 Chapter 8.
 "Of the Extraction of the Square Roots of Binomials."

-**669.** By a *binomials* we mean a quantity composed of two parts, which are either both affected by the sign of the square root, or of which one, at least, contains that sign.
+<span class="art">669</span> By a *binomials* we mean a quantity composed of
+two parts, which are either both affected by the sign of the square root, or of which one, at least, contains that sign.

-For this reason 3+√5 is a binomial, and likewise √8+√3; and it is indifferent whether the two terms be joined by the sign + or by the sign - .
-So that 3-√5 and 3+√5 are both binomials.
+For this reason 3+√5 is a binomial, and likewise
+√8 + √3; and it is indifferent whether the two terms be joined by the sign + or by the sign - .
+So that 3 - √5
+and 3 + √5 are both binomials.

-**670.** The reason that these binomials deserve particular attention is, that in the resolution of quadratic equations we are always brought to quantities of this form, when the resolution cannot be performed.
+<span class="art">670</span> The reason that these binomials deserve particular
+attention is, that in the resolution of quadratic equations we are always brought to quantities of this form, when the resolution cannot be performed.
 For example, the equation